nextapps-de/mikado/README.md

 Thanks to the reversed engineering, Mikado provides you one of the most simple to learn idiomatic styles which are based on living standards.
 You do not have to learn a new language, you just need some basic skills you already have. **It will take 3 minutes to become productive.** Don't let that confuse you with the size of this documentation, because it will show you a lot of in-depth details, which are just missing in most of the other framework documentations.
 You will do not need these details to start with.
 But when you would like to know more you get a chance to go deeper.

 Also, all compiled dist files will work out of the box, no TypeScript, no Webpack, no module loader, no external tools are required.
-You can begin seamlessly without the pain you might know from other frameworks.
+You can start seamlessly without the pain you might know from other frameworks.

 Guide for new developers (the most simple example, just takes 3 minutes):

 - Load this <a href="https://rawcdn.githack.com/nextapps-de/mikado/master/dist/mikado.min.js">bundle</a> through a script tag resource
 - Provide a basic <a href="#compiler-html5">template</a> as native HTML5 template
 - Compile the template, then create a Mikado instance by passing in the root node and the compiled template
-  - `Mikado(root, template)`
+  - `var view = Mikado(root, template)`
-- Just use `.render(data)` over and over for all jobs: add / remove / clear / update / reconcile / ...
+- Just use `view.render(data)` over and over for all jobs: add / remove / clear / update / reconcile / ...
 - <a href="demo/basic/basic.html">Final Source Code</a>

 ## Table of contents